linuxliste/OSF/README.md

 * it is possible to fine tune one parameter (global offset angle in range -5/+5) in order to take care of litle differences (tolerances) that could exist between different motors.
 This is optionnal.

-# IMPORTANT NOTES
-* At this stage, this is just a beta version.
-It has NOT been tested on a bike and there are probably some bugs.
+# IMPORTANT : at this stage, this is just a beta version.
+There are probably some bugs.
 Try it at your own risk!!!!
 * Installing this firmware will void your warranty of the TSDZ8 mid drive.
 * We are not responsible for any personal injuries or accidents caused by use of this firmware.
 * There is no guarantee of safety using this firmware, please use it at your own risk.